The Hospital Cooperative Mobile MRI

 The new mobile MRI unit was first used in early 2012.
 Since then, it has been successfully traveling among the six member hospitals, providing MRIs to patients who otherwise would have to travel for the service.
 As many as 160 scans per month have been completed with the mobile MRI, and feedback has been positive.

 THC met budget targets and now completely owns the mobile MRI system.
-After a few months of being in service, a marketing wrap was applied to the mobile MRI unit in order to take advantage of the "mobile marketing" the unit provided.
+After a few months of being in service, the mobile MRI unit received a marketing wrap in order to take advantage of the "mobile marketing" the unit provided.

 One barrier is the ongoing maintenance of the unit, as THC has had unexpected repairs.

 In addition, one of the original partners utilizing the mobile MRI decided to get a fixed unit at the hospital, but THC was able to fill in the schedule with another non-member hospital.
 Enough revenue was still generated to make the program successful.